-Enrollment verification will not be processed by the Office of Student Information and Services until a student is officially registered.
+Enrollment verification will not be processed by the Office of the Registrar until a student is officially registered.
 Future enrollment will not be verified.
-To obtain enrollment verification, send a written request, or the appropriate enrollment verification form(s), to the Office of Student Information and Services on the Malibu campus.
+To obtain enrollment verification, send a written request, or the appropriate enrollment verification form(s), to the Office of the Registrar on the Malibu campus.
 The request must include the specific semester(s) of enrollment to be verified.
 Please do not mail verification requests prior to the first week of the semester.
-Additional information may be found at pepperdine.edu/registrar/verifications/enrollmenthistory.htm.
+Additional information may be found at pepperdine.edu/registrar/verifications/.